RobinLmn/RobinLmn/README.md

 # Welcome to my profile!

-I am a Software Engineer at Electronic Arts (EA) specializing in the design and architecture of data-driven engine and gameplay systems.
-I am always open for a chat, so don't hesitate to reach out!
+Studying an MSc in Computational Statistics and Machine Learning at UCL.
+I am open to research opportunities in Machine Learning, Robotics, and Spatial Intelligence to support my thesis work in Summer 2026.
+Don't hesitate to reach out!

 #### My Basic Info:

+- 🏫 MSc in Computational Statistics and Machine Learning at UCL, BSc in Physics and Computer Science at McGill
-- 💼 Software Engineer at Electronic Arts
+- 💼 3 years of work experience as a Software Engineer at Electronic Arts, Relic, Microsoft and Ubisoft
+- 📓 Website and resume: https://robinleman.com
 - 📫 How to reach me: contact@robinleman.com
-- 📓 Website and resume: https://robinleman.com

 #### My Projects: